Red Sox vs. Tigers Player Props Betting Odds

 Devers Stats

-- Devers has recorded a base hit in two games in a row.
-In his last five games he is batting .167 with two doubles and a walk.
+- Devers has picked up at least one hit in three games in a row.
+During his last five outings he is batting .235 with a double and two walks.

 Devers Recent Games